 The phenomenon of “social smokers” is well known.
 These are people who smoke only occasionally, usually at parties or other social gatherings.
 They smoke for the buzz or for other reasons, but they never graduate to the frequent use that brings dependence and most major health risks for smokers.

 The problem is that any amount of cigarette smoking can cause long-term cardiovascular damage, and even sudden cardiac death.
 That’s because the carbon monoxide in smoke can cause freak cardiac events even in occasional smokers.

 Being a “social vaper” is a less risky proposition.
 E-cig vapor doesn’t contain carbon monoxide or other combustion products.
 And if you only vape on the weekends, you’ll probably maintain your ability to feel a pronounced effect from the nicotine in your vape.
 Or, like many social smokers, you’ll graduate to regular use.

 If you miss that feeling of a nic buzz and want to find it in another product, there are some things to consider.
 A big part of the nic buzz (and also the drug’s addictive potential) comes from the speed with which it’s delivered to the brain.
 Inhalation is the fastest way to reach the brain’s receptors.
 It travels from the lungs to the brain in just 10-20 seconds—even more quickly than injection.
 And nothing does that faster than cigarettes, which are optimized to deliver nicotine as rapidly as possible.

 But vaping is catching up, if not already there.
-Modern vaping devices are very good at providing nic quickly and in satisfying amounts.
+Modern vaping devices are very good at providing nic quickly and in large, cigarette-like amounts.
 They offer options too.
 You can choose a tiny, low-power device that uses very strong nicotine salts, or a sub ohm tank that delivers a high volume of lower-strength standard (freebase) nicotine.
 Both work well, and now more than ever smokers have choices that make vaping an attractive and effective alternative to smoking.